-The Economics Major offered at Grayson College prepares students transferring to other colleges and universities for Bachelor of Arts or Bachelor of Science degrees in Economics.
-Several of the courses mentioned in the pathway for Economics majors emphasize the development of analytical and critical thinking skills.
+The Government major offered at Grayson College prepares students transferring to other colleges and universities for Bachelor of Arts or Bachelor of Science degrees in Government (Political Science).
+Several of the courses mentioned in the pathway for Government majors emphasize the development of analytical and critical thinking skills.

 Admission Information & Criteria

 - Grayson College requires that you have a High School Diploma or equivalent or the Ability To Benefit.

 - Students must be college ready in reading, writing and math based on Grayson College's Success Initiative Plan.